Da4kek/CNM/README.md

 # CNM:

-CNM is a python package for computational neuroscience modelling.
+CNM is a python package for computational neuroscience modeling.
 It is designed to be a flexible and easy-to-use tool for building and simulating neural networks and other computational models related to neuroscience.

 ## Classification of models: